 Video of the Day

-Eating a fiber-rich diet lowers blood pressure and cholesterol, promotes healthy blood sugar and boosts weight loss, according to a review published in the April 2009 issue of the journal "Nutrition Reviews."
-Aim to get 14 grams per 1,000 calories.
+Eating a fiber-rich diet lowers blood pressure and cholesterol, promotes healthy blood sugar and boosts weight loss, according to a review published in the April 2009 issue of the journal Nutrition Reviews.
+Aim to get 14 grams of fiber per 1,000 calories.

 Rich in Iron

 Iron helps carry oxygen in your red blood cells as a crucial component of the protein hemoglobin.
 While animal-derived iron is more readily absorbed, fenugreek seeds contain enzymes and vitamin C that enhance plant iron absorption.

-Everyone, vegan or not, needs protein It's an essential structural component of hair and nails, and is used to build and maintain skin, muscles, cartilage and strong bones.
+Everyone, vegan or omnivore, needs protein.
+It's an essential structural component of hair and nails, and is used to build and maintain skin, muscles, cartilage and strong bones.
 Proteins also play a role in producing hormones and enzymes.

 When you buy sprouts, refrigerate them immediately and throw them out if they become slimy or otherwise rotten.
-Wash your hands before handling, and rinse sprouts thoroughly prior to eating.
+Wash your hands before handling and rinse sprouts thoroughly prior to eating.
 If you choose to sprout your own fenugreek, purchase seeds specifically designated for home sprouting as they are subject to more rigorous testing protocols.

 Don't eat sprouts if you have a weak immune system or are pregnant.
 Cooking sprouts reduces the risk of food poisoning, notes the CDC.